Merzasphor/MWSE/docs/source/lua/type/niPick/returnNormal.rst

 returnNormal
 ====================================================================================================

 `boolean`_.
-If true, a unit-length normal is returned for the point of intersection of triangles intersected during the picking operation.
+If true, a unit-length normal is returned for the point of intersection of triangles intersected during the picking.

 .. _`tes3creature`: ../../../lua/type/tes3creature.html
 .. _`niObject`: ../../../lua/type/niObject.html